-I really love this town and its historic center.
+I am so in love with this town and its historic center.
 I am glad to have found my job here.
 The first time I saw Piazza del Duomo, its beauty left me breathless.
 I consider Pietrasanta a tiny jewel of Tuscany set on a strip of land between the Mediterranean Sea and the mountains of the Apuan Alps.

 Enjoy a pleasant walk to Piazza Duomo and through the streets of the center with the little workshops, the local specialty shops, the art galleries, and temporary exhibitions.
 And I suggest you take your time to get a typical Italian aperitif in one of the bars that face the square.